 While you’re enjoying soul food at Frank’s, it’s only fitting that you’re surrounded by the dulcet tones and sensual stylings of sweet, soothing soul music from such stalwarts as Wilson Pickett, Marvin Gaye and Diana Ross.
-A vintage sound system console stereo complete with eight-track player, turntable and cassette player sits on the distressed wood floor next to a small library of record album sleeves.
-Still more album sleeves and cassettes festoon the walls.
-Above the fireplace mantle hangs a painting of Prince right next to an electric guitar, both spotlighted by overhead lights.
-The only vestige of Frank’s playing days as a Lobo is his old jersey framed on the wall and sporting the number 4 he wore.
+Album sleeves and cassettes festoon the walls along with an electric guitar and a painting of Prince.
+There are a few vestiges of Frank’s playing days as a Lobo framed on the wall near the bar.
+A dog-friendly patio provides nice shade.

 Frank’s greatest love, of course, is his family.
 His restaurant is the quintessential family owned and operated restaurant.
 Family members–sister, daughter, mother–all have a hand in day-to-day operation.
 Frank himself is the most visible face of the restaurant.
 He’s understandably proud of his business.
 When my friend Sr. Plata and I visited for the first time in June, 2018, he asked how we’d heard about Frank’s.
 I replied “everyone’s heard about Frank’s.
 It just took us too long to get here.”
 We joked about Sr. Plata having been from Los Angeles but never having been to Roscoe’s.